 Write and Submit Your Primary Application

 All three application services–AMCAS for MD schools, AACOMAS for DO schools, and TMDSAS for Texas schools–open in early May.
 When you can hit submit varies between the services.
 Spend time in May carefully entering all of your coursework, activity hours, and everything else that goes into your primary application.
 You can draft all of the essay portions in your Mappd account and have them ready to go.
-Take care to enter everything exactly as it’s listed on your transcript because any errors will lengthen the verification process.
-Very few aspects of the primary application can be edited after submission, and this also varies, so read each services’ instruction manual for more information.
-These and the application services’ websites are the best places to find the most up-to-date policies.

 When you can submit your application depends on the service.
 AACOMAS permits the earliest submission – as soon as you’ve finished filling it out.
 Even though submitting early in the cycle is essential, don’t rush and submit something unfinished.
 Fill everything out, and then look over it one last time on a separate day to ensure it’s ready before sending it.
 Do this for each application you submit.
 AMCAS can typically be submitted at the end of May or in the first few days of June.
-TMDSAS has recently shifted to allowing submissions in mid-May once Texas students have access to their spring grades.
+TMDSAS allows submissions in mid-May once Texas students have access to their spring grades.

 Application Verification